scarletstudio/scarletstudio.github.io/_blog/support.md

 Next summer, we plan to host 20 interns.
 Your charitable donation will fund the stipends of students and mentors and help extend this opportunity to more students.

-If you want to help this program serve future cohorts of students, please pledge your donation for the next three years or more.
+If you want to help this program serve future cohorts of students, please mention in your donation comment that you are willing to pledge your donation for the next three years.

 > This internship was such a highlight in my interviews and it impressed the interviewers so much.
 I learned a lot from you two and wouldn't have been able to land this job without you.